padresmurfa/assumecs/README.md

 # Assumptions

-The Assumptions library provides a clean method to make implicit assumptions explicit in C#.
+The Assumptions library provides a clean method to turn implicit assumptions into explicit ones in C#.

 ## Why?